soundaryarama/ai-science-training-series/05_dataPipelines/Soundarya_HW5.md

 HW: Vary the parallel_threads and prefetch_buffer_size parameters at the top of train_resnet34.py and make a table of how the mean image rate changes.

-No. of parallel threads,buffer_size,Mean rate of images/sec 16,8,592
+No. of parallel threads,batch_size,Mean rate of images/sec 16,8,592

 32,8,674